jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Troubleshooting/Create-Distributed-Cloud-Physical-Server-Failed.md

 ## Problem Description

-The user cannot create an instance successfully when he logs in the Console page and clicks **Create Instance**.
+The user cannot create an instance successfully when logging in the Console page of Distributed Cloud Physical Server and clicking **Create Instance**.

 ## Possible Reason
 ### Processing Steps